How the organization formerly known as Rape Victim Advocates rebranded to become Resilience, transformed its messaging, and grew its impact.

 Our plan provided strategic counsel for unveiling the new brand to the organization’s most important stakeholders, which included survivors, donors, corporate partners, supporters and members of the media.

 Additionally, since thought leadership positioning was also an important goal for Resilience, and since the announcement of a new brand provides opportunities to connect with reporters, we supported the organization in creating and executing a brand rollout media strategy.
-And, to ensure everyone at the organization was prepared to talk about the rebrand and use the new Resilience messaging, we held two messaging and media trainings with the executive director and other senior leaders.

 Total revenue growth between 2017 and 2018, the first full year after the rebrand